-From the simulation of complex systems, through the design and automation of laboratory experiments, to the analysis of small and large-scale data, computational methods are at the heart of 21st Century biomedical research.
-Biomedical research is therefore dependent as never before on research software.
+From the simulation of complex systems, and the design and automation of laboratory experiments, to the analysis of small and large-scale data, computational methods are at the heart of 21st Century biomedical research.
+It is dependent as never before on research software.

 - physiological modelling; and,

-SABS:R3 graduates will not only be trained to be first-rate biomedical research scientists, but will also be:
+As a SABS:R3 graduate, you will not only be trained to be first-rate biomedical research scientists, but will also:

-- equipped with the skills needed to transform their research by the creation of innovative, re-usable computational tools and solutions;
+- learn the skills needed to transform their research by the creation of innovative, re-usable computational tools and solutions;

-- trained in best-practices in sustainable software engineering;
+- be trained in best-practices in sustainable software engineering;

-- fully-versed in current and emerging technologies and hardware paradigms;
+- become fully-versed in current and emerging technologies and hardware paradigms;

-- trained in the ethical, legal, and technical landscape of open and sustainable software; and,
+- be trained in the ethical, legal, and technical landscape of open and sustainable software; and,

-- prepared for the challenges and opportunities provided by the standards-based but non-traditional routes of academic research dissemination that are emerging.
+- prepare for the challenges and opportunities provided by the standards-based but non-traditional routes of academic research dissemination that are emerging.

-Scientists with this combination of skills are in great demand, in both academia and industry, but are in scarce supply.
+Scientists with this combination of skills are in great demand in both academia and industry but are still hard to find.

-If you're interested in cutting-edge, systems approaches to biomedical research, in learning about advanced practices in software engineering, and want to have an impact on industrially-relevant challenges, you should apply to the Sustainable Approaches to Biomedical Science: Responsible and Reproducible Research (SABS R³) Centre for Doctoral Training.
+If you're interested in cutting-edge, systems approaches to biomedical research, in learning about advanced practices in software engineering, and want to have an impact on industrially-relevant biomedical challenges, we encourage you to apply to the Sustainable Approaches to Biomedical Science: Responsible and Reproducible Research (SABS R³) Centre for Doctoral Training.